Flashcards in AIP Deck (67):

 NPA with - Non precision app with dist measuring (VOR/DME, LOC/DME, GNSS)

-NPA without - non precision with dist measuring (NDB and VOR)
+NPA without - non precision without dist measuring (NDB and VOR)

 An aircraft may commence the approach without entering a hold (assuming no height need to be lost) if: